skip to Main Content

 1 in 4

-Children in the North West are living in poverty.
+children in the North West are living in poverty.

 7.5 µg/m3 compared to WHO healthy level of 5µg/m3.
 Data taken from OHID Fingertips Public Health Data.